DubhAd/dubhad.github.io/_posts/2023-01-27-wifi-sensor-to-device-tracker.md

 Well, you can turn it into one, and I [mentioned it before]({% post_url 2022-12-29-presence-detection-here-we-go-again %}), but it's lost in the depths of that post so I thought I'd float it out into it's own article.

-You'll need a working MQTT setup for this, as well as remote access for Home Assistant (or it can't report that it's not connected to your WiFi).
+You'll need a working MQTT setup for this, as well as remote access for Home Assistant (or the phone can't report that it's not connected to your WiFi).

 ## Android App